e0da/dotfiles/README.md

 * Install a couple of prerequisites with APT.
 * Clone the repository.
-* Run the `rake force` task, symlinking all config files and overwriting any existing files.
+* Run the `rake install` task, symlinking all config files and overwriting any existing files.

 If you understand the risks and want to press on, copy and paste this (you can